Buddha Jumps Over the Wall: Ingredients

 The soup or stew consists of many ingredients, especially animal products, and requires one to two full days to prepare.
 A typical recipe requires many ingredients including quail eggs, bamboo shoots, scallops, sea cucumber, abalone, shark fin, fish maw, chicken, Jinhua ham, pork tendon, ginseng, mushrooms and taro.
-Huangjiu (yellow wine) is also an important element in the soup.
+Huangjiu (yellow liquor) is also an important element in the soup.
 Some recipes require up to thirty main ingredients and twelve condiments.

 Use of shark fin, which is sometimes harvested by shark finning, and abalone, which is implicated in destructive fishing practices, are controversial for both environmental and ethical reasons.
 Imitation shark fin and farmed abalone are available as alternatives.